 - Most of the errors can be fixed by running some certain commands which will be displayed in the error description – this is the beauty of the SharePoint Framework (SPFx).

-npm install email@example.com or npm install firstname.lastname@example.org -gor You could just copy “node_modules” folder from other SPFx projects in your machine and replace the current “node_modules” folder – I did it and for me, it worked.
+or You could just copy “node_modules” folder from other SPFx projects in your machine and replace the current “node_modules” folder – I did it and for me, it worked.
 Then, again run the gulp serve command

-- While displaying the web part in the SharePoint page, we could see the background color of the web part is different – because it inherits the color of the site theme where it is being added, intentionally I have kept this theme different to show it differently.
+- While displaying the web part on the SharePoint page, we could see the background color of the web part is different – because it inherits the color of the site theme where it is being added, intentionally I kept this theme different to show it differently.